suurjaak/Skyperious/README.md

 You can open Skype SQLite databases and look at their contents:

 - search across all messages and contacts
-- browse chat history and export as HTML, see chat statistics
+- browse chat history and export as HTML or spreadsheet, see chat statistics
 - import contacts from a CSV file to your Skype contacts
 - view any database table and export their data, fix database corruption
 - change, add or delete data in any table